ankitects/anki-manual/src/deck-options.md

 is off by 5% when predicting R.

-Note that log loss and RMSE (bins) are not perfectly correlated, so two decks may have similar RMSE values but very different log-loss values, or the other around.
+Note that log loss and RMSE (bins) are not perfectly correlated, so two decks may have similar RMSE values but very different log-loss values, or the other way around.

 By default, log loss and RMSE (bins) are calculated from all decks using the current preset.
 You can optionally [adjust the search](/searching.md) before evaluating the parameters, if you'd like to change which cards are used for evaluation.